 - (a) First, we can be confident that developments of advanced communications and networks which have occurred within the last decade are going to have a significant impact on future control systems.
 However, methodologies that have traditionally been associated with control will likewise contribute to further advancements within the communications and network field.
-The future will see many synergistic benefits come from joint developments of these two fields. - (b) Subspace identification methods will play important roles in the identification in closed-loop systems, and some up-to-date knowledge and procedures of closed-loop subspace identification will be discussed at the 2005 Prague IFAC Congress.
-Also, identification of nonlinear systems will receive much attention in the future, including Wiener and Hammerstein models, for which Kernel methods, Support Vector Machine, Neural Networks, Radial Basis functions are employed. - (c) Adaptation and learning approaches to nonlinear systems are still very important issues and will be further developed.
+The future will see many synergistic benefits coming from joint developments of these two fields. - (b) Subspace identification methods will play important roles in the identification in closed-loop systems, and some up-todate knowledge and procedures of closed-loop subspace identification will be discussed at the 2005 Prague IFAC Congress.
+Also, identification of non-linear systems will receive much attention in the future, including Wiener and Hammerstein models, for which kernel methods, support vector machine, neural networks and radial basis functions are employed. - (c) Adaptation and learning approaches to non-linear systems are still very important issues and will be further developed.
 Also, many case studies have been reported, but actual industrial applications are not as common.
-Applications will spread in various areas along with developments of design guidelines for adaptation and efficient combination of other control approaches. - (d) Discrete Event Systems and Hybrid Systems are at the center of a trend towards what is now referred to as the convergence of communications, computing, and control.
+Applications will spread in various areas along with developments of design guidelines for adaptation and efficient combination of other control approaches. - (d) Discrete event systems and hybrid systems are at the center of a trend towards what is now referred to as the convergence of communications, computing and control.
 The study of networked control systems is an emerging area expected to thrive over the next few years.
-Moreover, efforts for developing practical tools for designing analyzing DES and HS will be done both in academic environments and industrial organizations, including the development of new simulation tools for HS.

-- (e) New problems involving complex stochastic systems spring up almost daily and a special effort is therefore expected in the direction of new methodologies for handling systems of this type.
+Moreover, efforts for developing practical tools for designing and analyzing DES and HS will be done both in academic environments and industrial organizations, including the development of new simulation tools for HS. - (e) New problems involving complex stochastic systems spring up almost daily and a special effort is therefore expected in the direction of new methodologies for handling systems of this type.
 Randomization methods for robust decision making look very promising and are expected to attract a good deal of attention in the near future.
-A promising subject within system identification is the use of randomization algorithms aiming at delivering probabilistically guaranteed confidence regions for the estimated models, including finite sample identification. - (f) As mentioned above most future topics require some sort of probabilistic or stochastic concepts in modeling and control of large complex systems.
-Thus we believe that robust design in the future will be based on stochastic techniques, including stochastic robust techniques and randomization approaches.
+A promising subject within system identification is the use of randomization algorithms aiming at delivering probabilistically guaranteed confidence regions for the estimated models, including finite sample identification.

+(f) As mentioned above most future topics require some sort of probabilistic or stochastic concepts in modeling and control of large complex systems.
+Thus, we believe that robust design in the future will be based on stochastic techniques, including stochastic robust techniques and randomization approaches.